ipatch/homebrew-us-05/freecad/README.md

 _nov 24, 2020_

-VLC is an app that uses QT for it's gui, and once use QT widgets, but has migrated some of the ui elements to qml using QT Quick. [there was][2vlc] a GSoC (google summer of code) 2019 about updating the UI for desktop instances of VLC
+VLC is an app that uses QT for it's gui, and once used QT widgets, but has migrated some of the ui elements to qml using QT Quick. [there was][2vlc] a GSoC (google summer of code) 2019 about updating the UI for desktop instances of VLC

 - [vlc src mirror **github** gui dir][1vlc]